flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 For a total of 8 or 9 (a natural), the Banker does not draw a third card.

 The dealing process is straightforward and strictly governed by these rules, and players are not involved in or able to influence the dealing process.

+Question: In baccarat, when does the banker draw a third card if the player has received a third card?
+Answer: In baccarat, the banker will draw a third card under the following conditions:
+* If the banker's total hand value is 0 to 2, the banker must draw a third card.
+* When the banker's hand value is 3 and the player's third card is not an 8, the banker draws a third card.
+* If the banker's hand value is 4 and the player's third card is between 2 and 7, the banker draws a third card.
+* When the banker's hand value is 5 and the player's third card is between 4 and 7, the banker draws a third card.
+* If the banker's hand value is 6 and the player's third card is a 6 or 7, the banker draws a third card.
+If none of these conditions are met, the banker stands and does not draw a third card.

+Question: In baccarat, what are the rules for the banker if the player doesn't draw a third card?
+Answer: If the player does not draw a third card, the banker follows these rules:
+* If the banker's total hand value is 0 to 5, the banker must draw a third card.
+* If the banker's total hand value is 6 or 7, the banker does not draw a third card.
+These rules determine whether the banker needs to draw a third card and when the banker stops drawing.

 Question: What are the different types of hands in Live Baccarat?